hwanld/ComputerGraphics/Assignment1_DrawCircle/readme.md

     &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;glm::vec3 is the data type which is in glm library, means 3-dimension vector's each value (x,y,z)<br>
   &nbsp; &nbsp; &nbsp; &nbsp;Then push_back the informations of vertice : each vertice's index is same to the index of the vector container<br>
    &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;push_back the origin vector : (0,0,0) <br>
-   &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;push_back the vector which is on the circle : we cannot represent the circle with infinitive vectors; so in this, I represent the circle with the number of triangles and circular coordinate systems.<br>
+   &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;push_back the vector which is on the circle : we cannot represent the circle with infinitive vectors; so in this, I represent the circle with  &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbspthe number of triangles and circular coordinate systems.<br>
     &nbsp; &nbsp; &nbsp; &nbsp;For declaring the number of triangle with macro; it's easy to control the variable.
 Each vertice's informations is same as below : <br>
      &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;GLfloat theta = (GLfloat)(2 * PI) / howMuchTriUseForCircle * i;<br>
      &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;x = (GLfloat)RADUIS * std::cos(theta);<br>